 At a time when all I wanted to do was look after Mum, I spent several years wrangling with an incompetent and ultimately unfair system.
 We experienced failing after failing in our fight to get support for Mum, and even now, as we learn to live without her, the process to secure the appropriate support that she deserved is still ongoing.

-I should not have had to fight for care, it placed great stain on me and my family, and it doesn’t have to be this way.
+I should not have had to fight for care, it placed a great strain on me and my family, and it doesn’t have to be this way.

-Mum deserved this, I deserve this and as do thousands of families just like ours.
+Mum deserved this, I deserve this, and so do thousands of families just like ours.
 Because while dementia isn’t curable yet, the care system is.

 Sign up to support our campaigns